Skip to content

 Whenever the underlying matrix changes — competitor ships a feature, you ship a feature, pricing moves, or a Capterra/G2 score swings.
 The card is a snapshot of a verdict; stale snapshots erode trust.
 Re-run the URL after every meaningful edit.

-Can the card work for 3-way or 4-way comparisons?
+Can the Card Work for 3-way or 4-way Comparisons?

 Yes.
 Oginify renders up to 4 logos in a balanced grid for roundup content.
 Beyond 4, the card starts to feel like a category map rather than a comparison — at that point switch to the buyer's-guide layout, which uses a category headline instead of logos.

-Win the comparison thread
+Win the Comparison Thread

 Paste any 'X vs Y' URL and get a comparison-ready 1200×630 Open Graph card in seconds.